 However, if you’d like to give your ring a fresh, new look, by all means, treat yourself to a wedding ring enhancer!
 While a ring guard usually isn’t necessary, there is nothing wrong with wearing one if it helps you create the look you desire.

 Something else to consider: A diamond ring guard can make a lovely anniversary gift.
 If you’re shopping for the special woman in your life, you could give her a beautiful ring guard as an alternative to a traditional anniversary band.
+Or you could give a ring guard as a holiday gift.
 It will show off her existing cut diamond while protecting it and giving her jewelry an upgrade.
 What’s not to love?

 Choosing the Perfect Ring Guard